PMP® Certification: Everything You Need to Know

 - Course materials and stationery

-Your exam fee is the only thing that you pay seperately.
-This fee is paid directly to the PMI® when you apply to sit your exam.
+The exam fee is paid directly to the PMI® when you apply to sit your exam.

 Getting Started with Your PMP® Certification